Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Simulation Scenarios

-The first learning scenario is composed of a flat platform (see Fig.~\ref{fig:simall}\textbf{a}), where the robot is initially placed in a neutral pose.
+The first learning scenario (\texttt{L1}) is composed of a flat platform (see Fig.~\ref{fig:simall}, top row), where the robot is initially placed in a neutral pose.
 It then starts to walk in place, while being pushed by an external force at random intervals, between 2.5 and 3.0 seconds.
-The force is applied for $25$ms and ranges from $500$N to $850$N. Its point of application is fixed at the torso's center and its direction is determined randomly in a 2D plane parallel to the ground.
+The force is applied for 25 ms and ranges from 500~N to 850~N. Its point of application is fixed at the torso's centre and its direction is determined randomly in the horizontal plane.
 The robot's objective is to avoid falling.
-The episode ends when the robot's height drops below $0.35$m or any of its body parts (except the feet) touches the ground.
+The episode ends when the robot's height drops below 0.35~m.